aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-client-layer.md

 slug: "typescript-sdk-client-layer"
 ---

-import ThemedImage from '@theme/ThemedImage';
-import useBaseUrl from '@docusaurus/useBaseUrl';

 The API client layer in the SDK provides a robust and reliable communication channel between the client-side application and the blockchain server.
 It is a component of the SDK that enables developers to interact with the network through the use of application programming interfaces (APIs).
 The client layer is responsible for making API calls to the network, sending and receiving data to and from the network, and handling any errors or exceptions that may occur during the process.

 The client layer is used to communicate with the Aptos REST API the Aptos Indexer API and handling of errors and exceptions.